 Are you suffering?
 Is your suffering pulling you down?
 Look to Jesus, and go into His presence.
 Ask Him to make His grace sufficient for your need.
 Let His strength be made perfect as you become weaker.
-See God’s hand at work in you, developing you to be like gold coming forth from the fire.
-Suffering does not need to be your foe: see suffering as a friend to you.
+See God’s hand at work in developing you to be like gold coming forth from the fire.
+Suffering does not need to be your foe; instead, see suffering as your friend.

 Have an endurance-filled God Morning!